ihasdapie/chenbrian.ca/content/posts/jupyterhub-c-docker-ARM/index.md

 ---

-TLDR; I wanted to do *something* with this Raspberry Pi 4 I had lying around.
+> I wanted to do *something* with this Raspberry Pi 4 I had lying around.

 Figured I would try to get JupyterHub going on it, maybe with a `c` kernel for my students to use.
 Turns out there are a few [issues](https://github.com/matrix-org/synapse/issues/9403) getting jupyterhub built for ARMv7.